 Turn out onto a wire rack (removing the baking parchment) and leave to cool for 20 minutes.
 Devour at will.

 Big cups of tea with your neighbour or granny.
 Cats are also nice to have around when eating good cake.

-Buckwheat is a great, gluten free alternative when used as a flour or grain.
+Buckwheat is a great alternative when used as a flour or grain.
 Buckwheat is classed as a whole grain but is actually a fruit and is related to sorrel and rhubarb.
 Buckwheat is a good source of magnesium and has other properties that promote good cardiovascular health.
 Fibre is so important in a well balanced diet and buckwheat, being a whole wholegrain, is full of it.

 I use buckwheat, both flour and grain, loads in Peace & Parsnips, things like Buckwheat Pancakes, Toasted Almond Buckwheat Crumble, Kasha with Rosemary, Apricots and Walnuts…….
 It’s such a nutritious and tasty thang.